Home > 3. Community

 “Don’t do stupid things, with stupid people, at stupid places, at stupid times, with stupid gear.”

 Are the people you currently hang out with all trustworthy, caring and ready to give you a hand?
 Or are they dubious, unreliable, without honor and decency?
 Dump them.
-Nothing to do with upholding moral standards; simply the easiest way to reduce the risks of you ending up beaten up, in jail, or dead.
+Nothing to do with upholding moral standards; simply the easiest way to reduce the risks of you being beaten up, in jail, or dead.

-"Joining an established group or forming your own MAG (Mutual Assistance Group) with others you trust is a critical step toward building a reliable support network." source and more information
+"Joining an established group or forming your own MAG (Mutual Assistance Group) with others you trust is a critical step toward building a reliable support network." — source and more information.